Tom Plate: Career

 As a journalist, Tom Plate has interviewed leading political figures and world leaders, including U.S. Presidents Ronald Reagan and Bill Clinton, British Prime Ministers John Major and Tony Blair, Japanese Prime Ministers Keizo Obuchi and Junichiro Koizumi, South Korean Presidents Kim Young Sam and Kim Dae Jung, Singaporean Minister Mentor Lee Kuan Yew, Malaysian Prime Minister Mahathir Mohamad, Thailand Prime Minister Thaksin Shinawatra and UN Secretary General Ban Ki-moon.
-While column-writing for the Los Angeles Times in July 1997, he was the first American commentator to warn that the implosion of Thailand's Baht currency could the trigger a larger crisis in East Asia -- the Asian Financial Crisis.
-His columns add up the longest-running newspaper-appearing column about Asia by an American journalist.
-In the foreword to Plate's 2014 book 'In the Middle of China's Future: Tom Plate on Asia', Ambassador Kishore Mahbubani, founding dean of the Lee Kuan Yew School of Public Policy and SIngapore's former ambassador to the United Nations, wrote this: "Tom Plate is one of the few Western journalists who have gotten the world's biggest story [the rise of China] right."
+While column-writing for the Los Angeles Times in July 1997, he was the first American commentator to warn that the implosion of Thailand's Baht currency could the trigger a larger crisis in East Asia – to wit, the Asian Financial Crisis.
+His columns add up the longest-running newspaper-appearing column about Asia by a living American journalist.
+In the foreword to Plate's 2014 book 'In the Middle of China's Future: Tom Plate on Asia', Ambassador Kishore Mahbubani, founding dean of the Lee Kuan Yew School of Public Policy and Singapore's noted former ambassador to the United Nations, wrote this: "Tom Plate is one of the few Western journalists who have gotten the world's biggest story [the rise of China] right."

 As an educator, Plate has presented guest lectures or courses at a wide range of institutions, including Stanford University, the U.S. Pacific Command in Honolulu, Santa Monica College, Kyoto University in Japan and the United Arab Emirates University in Al Ain, UAE, where he was a Visiting Professor and prepared a joint live Internet interactive course between UAEU and LMU on the media and politics of Asia.
 Since then he has conduced joint live Internet interactive courses from LMU with major Asian universities such as Fudan in Shanghai (2015) and Yonsei in Seoul (2016, 2017, 2018, 2019, 2020).
 Over the years he has been invited to international conferences, including for four years the World Economic Forum in Davos.
-In Los Angeles, at Loyola Marymount University, Plate, as its Distinguished Scholar in Asian and Pacific Studies, teaches a number of courses, including "An Introduction to the Media and Politics of Asia." an introductory course on the U.S.-China relationship and "The Future of the United Nations," the latter based in part on his 2010-2012 one-on-one conversations with UN Secretary General Ban Ki-moon, for his 4th Giant of Asia, "Conversations with Ban Ki-Moon" book.
+In Los Angeles, at Loyola Marymount University, Plate, as its Distinguished Scholar in Asian and Pacific Studies, teaches a number of courses, including "An Introduction to the Media and Politics of Asia." an introductory course on the U.S.-China relationship and "The Future of the United Nations," the latter based in part on his 2010–2012 one-on-one conversations with UN Secretary General Ban Ki-moon, for his 4th Giant of Asia, "Conversations with Ban Ki-Moon" book.
 In addition, his 'Tom Plate on Asia' book series includes "In the Middle of the Future' (2012), "In the Middle of China's Future" (2013),'The Fine Art of the Political Interview' (2015), and "Yo-Yo Diplomacy" (2017), all published by Marshall Cavendish International.